onoxmh/heroku-deployment/README.md

 - Create a new environment that'll contain you environment variables.
 - Add your environment variables as `Environment secrets`
   - The <span style="color:crimson;">name</span> of the environment secrets <span style="color:crimson;">must begin</span> with <span style="color:orange;">HV_</span>
-- Define the job property `environment` with the created repository environment name
+- Define job property `environment` with the created repository environment name
+- Define `env` such as the example bellow

 > Job using GitHub environment example :
 .../.github/workflows/<workflow-name>.yml